-- 3.19 The plan area is known to be host to the following species at magic.gov.uk (28 July 2019): 1) Corn Bunting, Curlew and Lapwing (all priority species for CS Targeting and grassland assemblage farmland birds) 2) Grey Partridge, tree sparrow and yellow wagtail (grassland assemblage farmland birds) and 3) Bats (one recorded granted European species application in Malton). - 3.20 Other Flora: recorded at www.magic.gov.uk (28 July 2019), the Civil parish of Malton includes coastal and floodplain grazing marsh along the River Rye on the northern boundary, an area of good quality semi improved grassland in the north east and small area of wood pasture and parkland.
+3.19 The plan area is known to be host to the following species at magic.gov.uk (Dec 2022): 1) Corn Bunting, Curlew and Lapwing (all priority species for CS Targeting and grassland

+- assemblage farmland birds) and 2) Grey Partridge, tree sparrow and yellow wagtail (grassland assemblage farmland birds). - 3.20 Other Flora: recorded at www.magic.gov.uk (Dec 2022), the Civil parish of Malton includes coastal and floodplain grazing marsh along the River Rye on the northern boundary, an area of good quality semi improved grassland in the north east and small area of wood pasture and parkland.
 The Civil parish of Norton on Derwent includes an area of coastal and floodplain in the north east.
 Both civil parishes include an area of lowland Fen along the River Derwent SSSI covering a small area in both civil parishes just to the south of Sheepfoot Hill, areas of deciduous woodland, areas of broadleaved woodland and areas of young trees.
 There are also small areas of traditional orchards.